Sorry, you need to enable JavaScript to visit this website.

 What support will be available if I have any problems when I take my exam?

-Clear guidance around accessing the exam and testing the online platform in advance will be sent to you in advance, to minimise the chance of you encountering any difficulties on the day of your exam.
+Clear guidance around accessing the exam and testing the online platform before the exam day will be sent to you in advance, to minimise the chance of you encountering any difficulties on the day of your exam.
 You must test your device in advance of your exam to ensure that it is suitable.
 You must follow all the advice in this guidance document to ensure that you minimise your chances of encountering difficulties on the day.
 You should also complete the familiarisation exercise, which will be sent to you a week before the exam.
 This will allow you the opportunity to familiarise yourself with the platform and its functionality before the exam.

 If you encounter difficulties on the day, you should refer to the dedicated website page for exam support in the first instance.
 If you need further assistance, please direct enquiries to the relevant email addresses on that page.
 Because there will be a high volume of candidates taking their exam online, we cannot guarantee an immediate response.
 However, we do respond to all queries that we receive as quickly as we can.